 I’m tired of the negativity associated with terms like “crunchy mom” or “helicopter mom.”
 Every type of mom is valuable and brings something unique to the table.
 And most moms find a piece of their style in more than one mom type!

 Special thanks to my dear friend Mylee over at Little Big Dreamers (child behavior and sleep consultations) for her help in creating this list!
+You can check her out in my post, Baby Sleep Safety – My Interview with an Expert Sleep Consultant.

 The 9 Types of Moms: